cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/_index.md

 {{% image src="/deepdive/scans/11_ScheduledScansView.png" alt="Scheduled Scans View - Targets" %}}

+Information about scan statuses, transitions and progress tracking can be found [here].

 ### Scan Results

 - Once a scan is complete, you have two options to View Results